 Sprint - Situation getting to hot for you?
 Sprint lets you leg it out of harm’s way lickety-split.
 Got a shotgun, but your target's at mid range?
 Close that gap and peel off your enemy's face thanks to the good folk at Sprint Co.

 Armour Lock - Activating this ability renders you impervious, but immobile.
 It's best used to survive explosive attacks such as plasma mortars and rockets or avoiding splatters.
-And if some schmuck tags you with a sticky, armour lock will pop that plasma off like it ain't no thang.
+And if some schmuck tags you with a sticky, armour lock will pop that plasma off like it ain't

 Drop Shield - Just like the bubble shield from Halo 3, the Drop shield is a protective, transparent sphere which blocks projectiles but not vehicles or infantry.
 It's great for shutting down mid to long ranged attacks and it will even restore your health while you stand inside it.
 The drop shield is NOT impervious.
 If it takes enough damage, it'll collapse.

 Active Camouflage - No locker room is safe.
 Active camo grants you the power of invisibility, but it's also a cone of silence.
 You won't be able to hear what's going on around you while you're cloaked.
 For some reason, the boys in the lab saw fit to include a built in radar scrambler which causes phantom pings to appear on all nearby radar, including your own.
 Not only does it alert enemies to your presence, but it'll also make them harder to track.
 More bad news: the more you move, the more visible you become.
 If you want swift, flawless invisibility, you'll just have to complete your ninja training.